About Deborah & Lahri

 Deborah Bazer and Lahri Bond have had the honor and joy of learning alongside children for over twenty-five years each.
 They strongly feel the need to foster creativity by providing a safe community in which children can experiment artistically, as well as explore and connect with the natural world.
 They are firm believers in the power of storytelling, and they can often be found in classrooms and under trees, telling tales of wonder drawn from folklore from around the world.
 In their art classes, they encourage children to tell their own unique stories, both verbally, and pictorially.

 Lahri Bond has taught art classes to children and adults for over 25 years.
 He was a founding member of Amherst Community Art Center and the Guild Studio School.
 Through Lahri Bond Graphics he has created album covers, posters, book covers and illustrations for an international clientele.
-He currently teaches adult art classes at Holyoke Community College, children, teen and adult classes at Artspace, Greenfield, and is the art director for Voice Male Magazine: Changing Men in Changing Times.
-He has also been a staff writer for the Parent's Choice Foundation since 2005.
+He currently teaches adult art classes at Holyoke Community College, and is the art director for Voice Male Magazine: Changing Men in Changing Times.
+He was a staff writer for the Parent's Choice Foundation 2005-2020.